This hands-on 32-week programme sets you up to enter the electrical industry as an entry-level employee.

 Land a job as Electricity Supply Electrical Apprentice or an Industrial Electrical Apprentice or pathway into further study and become a qualified electrician.
 The course is pre-entry foundation knowledge of electrical engineering and is suitable for those who wish to enter the industry and who do not yet have electrical apprenticeship agreement.

-In this course you’ll get to wire a sleepout, work on a new-build, can carry out a limited range of prescribed electrical work safely and ethically under general supervision of a licensed and registered electrician, and even gain some work experience with an electrical company!
-This programme is delivered at NZMA Auckland South and some of the practical work is carried out at NZMA’s nearby Mount Wellington Trades Campus.
+In this course you’ll get to wire a sleepout, work on a two bedroom house, can carry out a limited range of prescribed electrical work safely and ethically under general supervision of a licensed and registered electrician.
+This programme is delivered at NZMA's Trades Campus.

 What will I learn?

 What qualifications will I gain?

 As part of the government's Targeted Training and Apprenticeships Fund (TTAF), our Trades courses are now free because they are focused on areas that are important for the New Zealand economy.
 Find out more here.

 This course is part of the Māori and Pasifika Trades Training (MPTT) programme.
 If you’re Māori or Pasifika and aged 16-40, you might be able to get a scholarship to pay your course fees.
 You’ll also get one-on-one career coaching, help finding work, and other learner support.
 You can enroll in the MPTT programme once you’ve gotten into your course, so ask NZMA about how to apply.